elzinko/webshot/README.md

 - Capture website screenshots in desktop view.
 - Capture website screenshots in mobile view.
+- Capture website screenshots of specific selector id.

 ## :zap: Installation

-You can install it using two different methods :
+You can install and run it using two different methods :

 ### Node.js